 The sudden, traumatic blow to the spine typically is the onset of a spinal cord injury.
 When the vertebrae fractures or dislocates and bone fragments, disc material, or ligaments tear into the soft spinal tissue damage begins.
 The spinal cord is not always severed, but when it is paralysis is immediate and permanent.

 Over 11,000 cases of traumatic spine injury occur every year.
 The leading cause is auto accidents, falls, workplace injuries, and violent acts are other major contributors to paralyzing spinal cord injury.
-The tragic reality is that most of these injuries result from someone’s negligence other than the victim.

 Types of Spinal Cord Injuries